 Your choice of tools will affect the finished outcome.
 For staining wood, I like to use a rag that I dip in stain then wipe on and wipe off until I get the stain darkness I desire.
 I have a “rough” brush now that I use specifically for distressing jobs.
 It’s an old 3″ wide paint brush whose bristles look like they have seen better days.
 I like the flaring bristles though because it gives a more random and worn appearance.
 A smaller and tighter brush will allow for a more precise application.

-You can also use chains or nails to bang up your wood more for character marks if you are going really rustic.
+You can also use chains or nails to mark up your wood more if you are going really rustic.
 You will also need a high grit sandpaper (80 or 100 grit) to lightly sand between coats for a smoother finish and a lower grit (60 or 80 grit) for weathering the furniture edges if you desire.

 Step 1: Stain or paint your wood